Mount Makiling

 Diverse Fauna and Wildlife

-The mountain’s fauna is equally impressive, hosting endemic mammals like the Philippine deer and long-tailed macaque, nocturnal civets, and fruit bats vital for seed dispersal.
+The mountain's fauna proves equally impressive, hosting endemic mammals like the Philippine deer and long-tailed macaque, nocturnal civets, and fruit bats vital for seed dispersal.
 Birdwatchers flock to spot over 150 species, including the Luzon hornbill, Philippine hawk-eagle, and migratory grey-faced buzzard, while reptiles like the Philippine cobra and flying lizard, plus amphibians like the Luzon fanged frog, roam its trails and streams.

 Insects like the Common Bluebottle butterfly and geothermal mud springs supporting aquatic life enrich its ecological diversity.
 Despite challenges from deforestation and illegal logging, reforestation and conservation efforts protect this natural treasure.
 Tied to Philippine folklore, the legend of Maria Makiling, a mythical guardian, adds cultural depth to this ecological wonder, making it a must-visit for nature lovers and researchers alike.